 Pr.
-Eugene penetrates into Bosnia.
+Eugene penetrates into Bojnia.

 NEVERTHELESS the Fruits of this Victory, were not confin'd merely to the Honour and Advantage of having overcome the Enemy.
-They gave him yet, fome more Mortifications, that were scarce less grievous to him then his Defeat.
+They gave him yet fome more Mortifications, that were scarce less grievous to him then his Defeat.
 They enter'd Bosnia, and as he did not expect any Thing like it, they found the Country unguarded and defenceless.
-His serene Highness had had the Precaution for three Weeks, to feem intent only upon separating the Army, and sending the Troops into Winter Quarters.
-He even proceeded so far as to The Army dispersed; and the Trooka marched.
-In the put it in Execution. mean while four thousand Horse were commanded for the designed Expedition, with two thousand five Hundred Fuziliers or Grenadiers, twelve little Pieces of Cannon, and two Mortars.
-His Highness himself resolv'd to be the Leader of this Party and he was accompany d by Count Guy de Staremberg, the Prince de Commerci, the Prince de Vaudemont, and General Gronsfeldt.
-It took up but eighteen Days: The Detachment having passed the Save the 12th, of October, and having croffed it in their Return the 29th and 30th.
-Nevertheless they rected even to the Heart of the Country, and laid it entirely waste.
-The Castles of Door, Maglay, Schebze, and Bronduck, were taken and destroy'd; and the City of Seraglio, which was rich, a Place of great Trade, and had above thirty thousand Inhabitants, was pillaged, burnt, and laid in Athes.
-A terrible Expedition it must be confessed; but necessary and just, against an Enemy so savage, and cruel as the Turk when Fortune savours The Prince lost but forty Men therein, and on his arriving at Effeck had the Satisfaction to hear that the Count de Rabutin had carried Vipalanka Sword in Hand.
-This was a Palanka fituated between Belgrade and Temeswaar, fortify'd with three Palissades, and some other Works, and guarded by five Hundred Janizaries, with as many other Soldiers.
+His serene Highness had had the Precaution for three Weeks, to feem intent only upon separating the Army, and fending the Troops into Winter Quarters.
+He even proceeded fo far as to put it in Execution.
+The Army dispersed; and the Troops marched.
+In the mean while four thousand Horse were commanded for the designed Expedition. with two thousand five Hundred Fuziliers or Grenadiers, twelve little Pieces of Cannon, and two Mortars.
+His Highness himself resolv'd to be the Leader of this Party and he was accompany'd by Count Guy de Staremberg, the Prince de Commerci, the Prince de Laudemont, and General Gronsfeldt.
+It took up but eighteen Days: The Delahment having passed the Save the 12th of Oftober, and having crossed it is their Return the 29th and 30th.
+Nevertheless they penetrated even to the Heart of the Country, and laid it entirely waste.
+The Castles of Dobas, Maglay, Schebze, and Bronduck, were taken and destroy'd; and the City of Seraglio, which was rich, a Place of great Trade, and had above thirty thousand Inhabitants, was pillaged, burnt, and laid in Ashes.
+A terrible Expedition it must be confessed; but necessary and just, against an Enemy so savage, and cruel as the Turk when Fortune savours him.
+The Prince lost but forty Men therein, and on his arriving at Esseck had the Satisfaction to hear that the Count de Rabutin had carried Vipalanka Sword in Hand.
+This was a Palanka fituated between Relgrade and Temeswaar, fortify'd with three Palissades, and some other Works, and guarded by five Hundred Janizaries, with as many other Soldiers.
 In three Hours the Place was forced, and the Turks therein almost all kill'd.
-They took but threescore Prisoners, besides the Women and Children, which were eighty two in Number.
+They took but threescore Prifoners, besides the Women and Children, which were eighty two in Number.

-Where he takes and destroys divers Fortrefles, and pillages and lays waste the whole Country.
+Where he takes and destroys divers Fortreffes, and pillages and lays wafte the whole Country.